COS30008DataStructPatternJan2022/lectures/ReadMe.md

 ## Scope: Lecture source code.

 This repository contains all the lecture source code.
+Lecture source code is typically published **after the lecture each week**.
 Remember to check in regulary for code update.

 See the image below for how to download/pull source code into your local machine.